-Let’s face it: Chances are that there’s someone applying to your target school with the same job title.
+Let’s face it: Chances are that there’s another applicant to your target graduate school program with the same job title.

-Applying to a top tier business school means you’ll be competing with many high-achieving wunderkinds with like profiles, especially if you happen to be working in consulting, tech or finance.
+Applying to a top tier business school means you’ll be competing with many high-achieving wunderkinds with like profiles and similar work experience, especially if you happen to be working in consulting, tech or finance.
 That’s why your resume needs to demonstrate why you’re better at your job than someone else with a similar profile or identical job.

-So, how vital is your resume to your MBA application, anyway?
+So, how vital is your MBA application resume, anyway?

-Firstly, your resume offers the admission committee a concise picture of the important parts of your educational and professional development.
+Firstly, the MBA application resume offers the admission committee a concise picture of the important parts of your educational and professional development and accomplishments.
 It gives a much fuller view of what stand to bring to their business school community.
-It’s also evidence that you have the communication skills to condense your career to one page and still make an impression to this particular audience.
+It’s also evidence that you have the communication skills to condense your career experience to one page and still make an impression to this particular audience.

 Second, your resume will often take the stage if you’re invited to interview.
 Offered about 30 minutes to tell your story in person (or less), your resume offers crucial background as well as a starting point for dialogue, especially for blind interviews in which an interviewer will have read only your resume.
 Standing out in a sea of excellence means delivering a resume that’s specific, succinct and substantive.
 And – as a plus – just going through the revision exercise can illuminate the answers to the tough interview questions when that time comes.

-As a starting point, it’s key to recognize that your target business schools are a distinctly different audience than potential employers.
-As such, your MBA application resume differs from a professional one in several key ways:
+As a starting point, it’s key to recognize that your target business schools or programs are a distinctly different audience than potential employers.
+As such, a great MBA application resume sample differs from a professional one in several key ways:

 - Competing against applicants with similar profiles versus more diverse backgrounds

-- Very likely to be read by a real person, versus first scanned by a machine
+- Very likely to be read by a real person from MBA admissions, versus first scanned by a machine

 - Should underscore success in working in a team environment and collaboration versus job-specific technical skills such as software and/or programming languages

-- More focused on academic achievements, extracurriculars and volunteer work, versus sole or primary focus on professional achievements
+- More focused on academic or college achievements, extracurriculars and volunteer work, versus sole or primary focus on professional achievements

 In my current role at Fortuna Admissions and as a career coach at Wharton, I’ve helped hundreds of future business leaders identify and convey profiles to their best advantage.
-Below I’ve offered my top five tips – with before/after examples – for crafting a stand-out MBA resume:
+Below I’ve offered my top five tips – with before/after MBA application resume examples – for crafting a stand-out MBA resume: